(3 votes, average: 5.00 out of 5)

 chmod -R 600 /etc/pki/tls/private/

-Use the following code block in your domain’s configuration file that comes with a .conf extension.
+Use the following block of code in your domain’s configuration file that comes with a .conf extension.

 DocumentRoot /var/www/abc.com